Quick Black Bean Chili With Corn – No Meat or Dairy

 Growing up with a vegetarian mother, it was not uncommon for us to be served a bowl of beans.
 For a vegetarian, she doesn’t actually eat as much beans as you’d think.
-But when she does, it’s usually her bean chili recipe for dinner.
+But when she does, it’s usually her black bean chili with corn for dinner.

-We always ate her chili on white rice with grated cheese on top.
+We always eat my mom’s black bean chili with corn on white rice with grated cheese on top.
 Kind of unusual, but delicious all the same (or maybe it’s just nostalgic).

 (No, just kidding, it’s delicious.)

-I never even knew chili traditionally had meat in it until I was in my twenties, maybe even thirties.
-I followed my mom’s bean chili recipe and it never occurred to me that anyone would add meat to it!
+I never even knew chili traditionally had meat in it until I was well into my twenties at eating at other people’s houses.
+I always dutifully followed my mom’s recipe and it never occurred to me that anyone would add meat to it!

 Now, many years later, I’ve tried it many ways.
 And I mean MANY ways.

 Beefy.
 Vegetarian.
 Vegan.
 With bone broth.
 With vegetable broth.
 On Spanish rice.
 On cornbread.
 With cheese on top.
 Without cheese on top.
 With vegan cheese subs.
-And the same experimentation for sour cream.
+With sour cream or vegan sour cream subs.

 I’ve also tried it with or without corn.
 With or without bell peppers.
 With or without spicy cayenne.